project-koku/koku/docs/source/testing.rst

     iqe tests plugin hccm -k test_api_aws_storage_filtered_top --pdb

-the single test name was found in the hccm plugin repo itself at https://gitlab.cee.redhat.com/insights-qe/hccm-plugin/blob/master/iqe_hccm/tests/rest_api/v1/test_aws_storage_reports.py#L245
+The single test name above was found in the hccm plugin repo itself at https://gitlab.cee.redhat.com/insights-qe/hccm-plugin/blob/master/iqe_hccm/tests/rest_api/v1/test_aws_storage_reports.py#L245
 Any function definition name in this file can be passed in as the parameter for :code:`-k` to run specifically that test.
+To find more specific test names, search that repo for test function names.

 Smoke testing with IQE